← All Articles

 The short version

 The Tuckasegee is a tailwater for parts of its length — Duke Energy's Cullowhee and Dillsboro powerhouses release water for hydroelectric generation, and that generation status drives how the river fishes each day.
 No generation (200–400 cfs) is wadeable and good for sight-fishing; moderate generation (400–1,200 cfs) is prime drift-boat float water; high generation (1,200–2,500 cfs) calls for streamers and heavy nymph rigs from the boat; 2,500+ cfs is a boat-only, heavy-gear day.
 Check the USGS gauge (station 03513000) and Duke's forecast before you go.
-Full river detail in the Tuckasegee River guide.
+Full river detail is in the Tuckasegee River guide.

 What is the Tuckasegee generation schedule?